canaanjin/ng4-starter-app/README.md

 Demonstrates
 * Simple Hello World!
 Application that can be easily customized
-* AOT compilation and bundling for production-ready applications
+* AOT compilation for building applications in a production environment
-* JIT compilation with SystemJS for development
+* JIT compilation with SystemJS for rapid development
 * Bundling, Compression, and Minification
 * Export to multiple module formats: UMD, AMD, and CJS.